droglenc/NCWrangling/modules/Setup/index.md

   * [WalleyeErie2.csv](https://raw.githubusercontent.com/droglenc/FSAdata/master/data-raw/WalleyeErie2.csv) ... biological data for Walleye (*Sander vitreus*) from Lake Erie.
   * [NCAAF19_QBS.csv](https://raw.githubusercontent.com/droglenc/NCData/master/NCAAF19_QBS.csv) ... statistics for college football quarterbacks from the 2019-20 season.
   * [StateOfWolf.csv](https://raw.githubusercontent.com/droglenc/NCData/master/StateOfWolf.csv) ... attitude data towards Gray Wolves (*Canis lupus*) in Michigan, Minnesota, and Wisconsin.
-* Create another section in your document where you download another one of the files above to your computer, load it into RStudio, and show the `str()`ucture of the data.frame object.
-Answer the same three questions as above.
+* Create another section in your document and repeat the question above with a different data file.
+* Compile your document to an HTML file and turn it into me via e-mail.